googleapis/google-cloud-cpp/doc/contributor/howto-guide-running-ci-builds-locally.md

 # How-to Guide: Running CI builds locally

-The `google-cloud-cpp` libraries need to be tested with different compilers, different build tools, as shared libraries, as static libraries, and we need to verify our instructions to install the libraries are up to date.
+The `google-cloud-cpp` libraries need to be tested with different compilers, different build tools, as shared libraries, and as static libraries, and we need to verify that our instructions to install the libraries are up to date.
 This is in addition to following best practices for C++, such as running the code with dynamic analysis tools (e.g. AddressSanitizer), and enforcing style guidelines with `clang-tidy`.